JuneSYi/CloudPractice/Docker/README.md

 ![Docker Design](ContainerizingProject.png)

 ###### ./ContainerizingProject/
-- We replicated the same setup for ../vprofile-project/ but used Docker for provisioning
+- I replicated the same setup for ../vprofile-project/ but used Docker for provisioning
 ###### ./ContainerizingProject/app/Dockerfile
-- RUN - remove all files from tomcat webaps
+- RUN - remove all files from tomcat webapps
 - COPY - copy the war file into the tomcat webapps folder as ROOT.war
-- EXPOSE - we expose the port that tomcat will run on
+- EXPOSE - I expose the port that tomcat will run on
 - CMD - running catalina.sh will run the tomcat process, it's pre-defined in the tomcat image
 - WORKDIR - setting the directory to tomcat subdirectory
 - VOLUME - attaching any local volume to my host machine directory